EMI licence in the Netherlands — the DNB application

 - IPR statistical report

-- Conduct reporting through the Kifid / AFM framework
+- Conduct and complaints obligations under the Kifid / AFM framework

 Can I really file in English?

 Yes.
-DNB accepts English-language application files.
-The substantive Dutch presence — board, operational footprint — must be real.
+DNB accepts English-language application files, and fit-and-proper interviews can be conducted in English.
+The substantive Dutch presence must still be real.

 What is a dagelijks beleidsbepaler?

-A “day-to-day policymaker” — a senior individual with executive authority over the firm’s policy.
-Typically the CEO, CFO, CRO and other C-level staff.
-Each one is fit-and-proper-tested individually by DNB.
+A “day-to-day policymaker” — a senior individual with executive authority over the firm’s policy, typically the C-suite.
+Each one is tested individually by DNB on suitability and integrity.

 Is the Netherlands a “fintech-friendly” jurisdiction?

-Two-tier (executive board + supervisory board) is common in the Netherlands, particularly for larger structures.
-One-tier with non-executive directors is also accepted.
-Either way, DNB tests every named individual.
+Two-tier (executive plus supervisory board) is common for larger structures; one-tier with non-executives is also accepted.
+Either way, every named individual goes through testing.

-- Map the post-grant reporting catalogue (DLR, BSI, FIU-NL, CESOP, IPR) before submission.
+- MLRO: build the Wwft programme around the unusual-transaction standard and the goAML flow, and map the full post-grant reporting catalogue (DLR, BSI, CESOP, IPR) before submission.